skytexier/PWA-Text-Editor/README.md

 ## Usage

-For usage of this application users can write code or just general text into the editor, save their information when navigating away from the page and/or when returing to the page.
+For usage of this application users can write code or just general text into the editor, save their information when navigating away from the page and/or when returning  to the page.
 A user can also "install" the application with the install button which will then pop out the page for use on the side.

 ## Installation process